HomomorphicEncryption/SparseLWEkit/src/part1.md

 A common choice of Hamming weight in the literature is h = 64, however, a variety of Hamming weights are considered in practice from 32 up to 1024.
 As mentioned above, there are many variations of sparse secrets, for instance:
 - a sparse ternary secret could also publicly provide the number of 1s and -1s it holds;
 - a sparse secret could allow any Hamming weight below the threshold h;
-- a sparse secret where each element is sampled from a Gaussian with mean 0 and sigma = 0.01.
+- a sparse secret where each element is sampled from a integer Gaussian with mean 0 and sigma = 0.01.

 ## Goals